All teams are to complete and return a

 The kick-in is taken incorrectly

-The kick-in is taken from a position other than the place where the ball passed over the touch line or where indicated by the referee where barricades are in use
+The kick-in is taken from a position other than the place where the ball passed over the touch line.

 Any other infringement of the Law occurs

-A goal clearance is a method of restarting play.
+A goal kick is a method of restarting play.

 The whole of the ball, having last touched a player of the attacking team, passes over the goal line, either on the ground or in the air, and a goal is not scored in accordance with Law 10.